"Nov. 29, 2012 -- It's possible to end the worldwide AIDS epidemic, and a new U.S. plan could make this possibility a reality.

 If you are using the liquid form of this medication, shake the bottle well before each dose.
 Carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.

 The dosage is based on your age, laboratory tests, medical condition, and response to treatment.
-In children, the dose is given twice a day, and is also based on body weight.
+In children, the dosage is also based on body weight.